Blanchester High School

 Blanchester High School is a public high school in Blanchester, Ohio.
 It is the only high school in the Blanchester Local Schools district.
 Its athletic program, known as the Wildcats, was a charter member of the Fort Ancient Valley Conference from 1964 until 1992.
 The school is now part of the Southern Buckeye Athletic/Academic Conference National Division.
-The building currently in use was open in 2002.
+The building currently in use was opened in 2002.